jost-kuenzel/logging-php-docker-cloudwatch/README.md

 And for fun and out of curiosity the docker container can be build and deployed to AWS ECS using GitHub Actions 🚀.

+## _Work in Progress_
+_Note: this is still work in progress.
+Currently the deployment covers building the docker image and pushing it into ECR.
+But the ECS stack is not yet included._

 ## Prerequisites

 - Building the container on your machine requires `docker` and `docker-compose` (https://docs.docker.com/get-docker/ and https://docs.docker.com/compose/install/).